nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.dk.md

 Leave the console open during CLI configuration and copy the required information from the console page or from text editor where you collected the OCIDs (user and tenancy).
 When you want to accept the default value what is offered in square bracket just hit Enter.

+---

+Note: If you need to install OCI CLI then follow the [documentation](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm).

+---

 Execute oci setup config command to setup the CLI:

 	$ oci setup config